 And finally.
-Maybe it’s just possible that the skills, talents and passions that brought you into Medicine are the sorts of skills, talents and passion that are needed in other parts of our world.
+Maybe it’s just possible that the skills, talents and passions that brought you into Medicine are the sorts of skills, talents and passions that are needed in other parts of our world.

 Maybe.
 Just maybe.
 It’s possible for you to find a career completely outside of medicine.

 Here is where I think doctors face another real but under-recognised barrier to finding their Ikigai.
-Which, is the stigma and possible shame or guilt associated with being a doctor who is no longer a doctor.
+Which is the stigma and possible shame or guilt associated with being a doctor who is no longer a doctor.